 Geolocation integration will surely come in handy for taxi-hailing, food delivery, on-demand delivery services, and logistics.
 Mobile SCM is a perfect application to help logistics and supply chain professionals.
 With this app, logisticians can track a fleet of delivery trucks, reconcile inventory, and monitor customer shipments.

-You can create a location-aware concierge app that informs hotel personnel of guests coming, provide users with real-time information on their reservations, and informs users of the events in the local area.
+You can create a location-aware concierge app that informs hotel personnel of guests coming, provide users with real-time services and information on their reservations, and informs users of the events in the local area.
 AppHotel is just one hospitality industry app that uses location services.
-It helps guests to check in, gives details on nearby entertainment, and sends geo-localized push notifications about restaurants in the area.
+It helps guests to check in, gives details on nearby entertainment, and sends geo-localized push notifications about restaurants within a specific radius.

 Health and fitness